A Weekend Guide to Nashville

 6:00 p.m. | The Big Red Curtain Goes Up

-What better way to acquaint yourself with country music than at “the show that made country music famous”?
-The Grand Ole Opry takes place at the Grand Ole Opry House on Tuesday, Friday, and Saturday nights from February through October.
-From November to January, you can experience an Opry show at “The Mother Church of Country Music” and the Grand Ole Opry’s most famous former home, Ryman Auditorium.
+What better way to acquaint yourself with country music than at the show that made it famous?
 With a lineup of eight to 12 artists on every show, audiences are treated to an array of performances by legends, today’s superstars, and tomorrow’s hit-makers.
-In its 93rd year, the Opry is an American icon, not just a witness to history but a part of it, as the longest running radio broadcast in the nation’s history.
+In its 95th year, the Opry is an American icon, not just a witness to history but a part of it, as the longest running radio broadcast in the nation’s history.

-During the show, bring your experience full circle with a Behind the Curtain Tour, which offers a one-of-a-kind glimpse of backstage before the big red curtain goes up.
+During the show, bring your experience full circle with the Behind the Curtain Star Experience, which offers a one-of-a-kind glimpse of backstage before the big red curtain goes up.
 You’ll even get the chance to watch the first performance from the side of the stage.
-Daytime tours and post-show tours are also available.
-Don’t miss your chance to see where Alan Jackson used to deliver mail backstage before he became a star or Dustin Lynch’s newly minted member plaque.
+Daytime and post-show tours are also available.
+Don’t miss your chance to see where Alan Jackson used to deliver mail backstage before he became a star or Kelsea Ballerini’s newly minted member plaque.
 You never know — you may even run into a performer on the billing for that night’s show!

 9:30 p.m. | Nightcap with a Side of Bluegrass

 Bluegrass was born on the Opry, and in case you’re craving more of it, stop by the Station Inn located in The Gulch.
 The intimate venue offers live bluegrass music every night until midnight.
-Various Opry members have been known to perform at the Station Inn over the years including Alan Jackson, Dierks Bentley, Vince Gill, and Alison Krauss, so you never know who may just drop in for a few songs.
+Various Opry members have been known to perform at the Station Inn over the years including Dierks Bentley, Vince Gill, and Alison Krauss.

-If you’re in search of a laid-back nightcap — you know, to conserve your energy before hitting boisterous Broadway on Saturday — Nashville’s got its options.
-L.A.
-Jackson, an indoor-outdoor rooftop bar atop the Thompson Nashville hotel, is a Gulch hotspot.
-Those in the know love Old Glory in Edgehill, a boiler room-turned-speakeasy that hides behind an unmarked door and features a rotating array of craft cocktails.
+If you’re in search of a laid-back nightcap — you know, to conserve your energy before hitting the boisterous Lower Broadway bars on Saturday — Nashville’s got its options.
+Indoor-outdoor rooftop bar L.A.
+Jackson is a Gulch hotspot.
+Nashvillians in the know love Old Glory in Edgehill, a boiler room-turned-speakeasy that hides behind an unmarked door and features a rotating array of craft cocktails.
 Beer more your thing?
 Vinyl Tap in East Nashville has a whole wall of craft drafts as well as a collection of pre-loved vinyl records available for purchase.

 10 a.m. | Whatcha Got Cookin’?